Deanna Durbin: 1941–1945: Attempts to expand

 Durbin continued her push to establish herself as a more dramatic actress with the film noir Christmas Holiday (1944), directed by Robert Siodmak and co-starring Gene Kelly.
-Siodmark praised Durbin's acting skills, but later recalled she was difficult as "she wanted to play a new part but flinched from looking like a tramp: she always wanted to look like nice wholesome Deanna Durbin pretending to be a tramp."
+Siodmak praised Durbin's acting skills, but later recalled she was difficult as "she wanted to play a new part but flinched from looking like a tramp: she always wanted to look like nice, wholesome Deanna Durbin pretending to be a tramp."
 Although the film received mixed reviews, Durbin later called it her "only really good film".
-The whodunit Lady on a Train (1945) also received mixed critical reviews.
-Most of these films had been produced by Felix Jackson, whom she married in August 1945; they welcomed their daughter, Jessica Louise, in February 1946.
+The whodunit Lady on a Train (1945) also received mixed reviews.

+Deanna Durbin's future husband Charles David and writer Hugh Gray prepared a dramatic thriller for Durbin, The Fairy Tale Murder, about a phobic young woman who is terrorized by mysterious criminals.
+Durbin rejected it, so it was reworked by Leslie Charteris, author of the Saint novels who had co-written Durbin's Lady on a Train, and reassigned to Universal's teenaged singing star Gloria Jean.
+Charles David remained as director.
+Fairy Tale Murder was filmed in September and October 1944 but it was held back until September 1945, after Gloria Jean had left the studio's employ, and released as River Gang (international releases retained the original Fairy Tale Murder title).